HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 8. When you have selected OS and installed your OS, then open a Docker desktop program/app.

-9. Congratulations, now you have installed the Docker desktop and sign in your GitHub account if account doesn't appear in Docker desktop!
+9. Congratulations, now you have installed the Docker desktop!
+If account doesn't appear in Docker desktop, then sign in your GitHub account.
 ![Docker desktop](dockerDesktop.png "Docker desktop")

 ## Run containers in Docker
-When you have installed your Docker desktop, then you can run Docker containers, but first you need to get LenaSYS repository.
+When you have installed your Docker desktop, then you can run Docker containers, but first you need to get a LenaSYS repository.

 1. Open your terminal which can be bash, powershell or command.
 You can also use vscode terminal.

-2. When you have open the terminal, then choose which folder you want to get LenaSYS repository.
+2. When you have open the terminal, then change directory where you want to get the LenaSYS repository.
 To do that you need to type `cd path/to/folder`.
 For me I using Windows and I typed: `cd  .\Downloads\` or if you use different OS then type: `cd <foldername>\`.
 ![Windows terminal](terminal.png "Windows terminal")

-3. When you have chose a folder, then type this command: `git clone https://github.com/HGustavs/LenaSYS.git` and wait for finish to get LenaSYS repository.
+3. When you have chose a folder, then type this command: `git clone https://github.com/HGustavs/LenaSYS.git` and wait for finish to get the LenaSYS repository.
 ![Windows terminal to get LenaSYS repository](terminal2.png "Windows terminal to get LenaSYS repository")

-4. Now you have LenaSYS repository, so you need to change directory in the terminal and type: `cd LenaSYS/dockerenv/`.
+4. Now you have the LenaSYS repository, so you need to change directory in the terminal and type: `cd LenaSYS/dockerenv/`.
 ![Change directory](terminal3.png "Change directory")

 5. Here you need to build a few images and containers, and to do that run the command: `docker-compose up --build`.
 NOTE: You need to keep open Docker desktop program/app and do not turn off, otherwise this command will show an error and will not work.